 Michigan vs. Ohio State Women's Basketball Predictions & Picks - December 30

-Saturday's game that pits the No. 17 Ohio State Buckeyes (10-2) against the Michigan Wolverines (10-3) at Crisler Center has a projected final score of 71-65 (based on our computer prediction) in favor of Ohio State.
-Game time is at 12:00 PM ET on December 30.
+Saturday's game between the No. 17 Ohio State Buckeyes (10-2) and the Michigan Wolverines (10-3) at Crisler Center has a projected final score of 71-65 based on our computer prediction, with Ohio State coming out on top.
+Tipoff is at 12:00 PM ET on December 30.

-In their most recent game on Friday, the Wolverines secured a 77-35 win over Florida A&M.
+The Wolverines enter this contest after a 77-35 win over Florida A&M on Friday.

-Their last time out, the Wolverines won on Friday 77-35 over Florida A&M. The Buckeyes came out on top in their most recent matchup 84-55 against Belmont on Friday.
-Lauren Hansen's team-high 19 points paced the Wolverines in the win.
-Jacy Sheldon scored 31 points in the Buckeyes' win, leading the team.
+The Wolverines head into this matchup after a 77-35 win against Florida A&M on Friday.
+The Buckeyes took care of business in their last outing 84-55 against Belmont on Friday.
+Lauren Hansen put up 19 points, one rebound and zero assists for the Wolverines.
+Jacy Sheldon's team-high 31 points paced the Buckeyes in the win.

 Catch college basketball action all season long on Fubo!